Join the launch of Stefan Ravalli’s “Self-Made Mind” here: https://tenshin.mykajabi.com/free-mindfulness-course

 Because goals are just meant to get you to a different state of realization, in which you’ll realize you have a whole new set of goal that will serve you better.
 And so, meditation’s your buddy along that realization journey.

 David Tian: Yeah, so I was hoping we could get into how this makes a difference in your day-to-day life.
-We know about these benefits of maybe emotional regulation, and being able to access a peaceful calm state, or even a more excited or joyful state, or just overall more emotional self-awareness.
+We know about these benefits of maybe emotional regulation, and being able to access a kind of peaceful calm state, or even a more excited or joyful state, or just overall more emotional self-awareness.
 How are some of the ways that are most commonly seen in day-to-day life that meditation or mindfulness play a role?

 Stefan Ravalli: That’s a good question.
 What people start to notice when they meditate is that they’ll certainly feel better straight out of meditation, and they’ll feel more energized throughout the day.
-They’ll feel that calm energy.
+They’ll feel that kind of calm energy.
 That’s kind of like the general nectar we’re all looking for, the currency of a healthy human experience.
 Like, we’re elevated and we’re calm at the same time.
 Because we don’t want to be placid.

 I mean, you can be calm and you can also be in a stupor, not at all able to experience life.
 You can be calm and depleted.
 You want to be calm and vital, right?
 So there’s that calm-vital feeling.
 And then that has a particular quality when we have experiences, and we notice it shifting the more that we meditate.
 And the first thing is a sense of spaciousness and a sense of having more time available to us to make a decision and to see how we can act in a situation.

 Because when we’re not working on our nervous systems like this and getting rid of all of these memories of life sucking – that’s basically what our bodies do.
 It’s like a life sucking memory bank, right?
 It’s like this moment was really overwhelming, and it was crappy, and I hated it.
-And your body goes, “Okay, let’s remember that because you were clenched up, and you were tight, and there might have been the tiger, so let’s remember it.”
+And your body goes, “Okay, let’s remember that because you were clenched up, and you were tight, and there might have been a tiger, so let’s remember it.”

 And then we take that experience into any time we’re reminded that life might suck, and then we clench up and we have that experience.
-And we respond in a way when we’re in that clenched-up state not spaciously, not as though there’s plenty of time to respond.
+And we respond in a way when we’re in that clenched-up state not spaciously, not with, not as though there’s plenty of time to respond.
 It’s just like unconscious default mode jumps in, and then afterwards we’re like, “Oh, that wasn’t what I wanted to do.
 That wasn’t how I wanted to show up.”
-So, the more we meditate, the more we notice like, “Oh, wait a second, I have choices here.”
+So, the more we meditate, the more we notice like, “Oh, wait a second, I have a choice here.”
 And I can come from a place of greater wisdom.
 I can come from a place of greater clarity.

 And I can also come from a place of greater strength.
 A lot of people think, “Oh, I’ll meditate and I’ll become this super passive huggy guy.”
 And I hesitated because I’m not cutting my hair in quarantine so I’m like, “Oh no, I have a man bun now.
 Everyone’s gonna think I’m one of those LA hippies.
 We’re going to lose 38% of our market.”
 Because they were like, “Oh, I thought we’d be learning meditation from someone who’s not one of those lovey hippies.”
 I’m not.
 I just haven’t gotten my hair cut.

 So, expressly don’t try and be that because that’s actually… unless that’s naturally your state.
 That’s not something to try and be.
-You need to try and be your strongest self, and that’s a self that isn’t afraid to do what’s right.
+What you need to try and be is your strongest self, and that’s a self that isn’t afraid to do what’s right.
 That’s what meditation also gives you the space to do.
 Because a lot of the times, when we react to a situation the way that we don’t want to, it’s usually not the fight response that we truly regret, it’s the flight response or the phrase response where we just wither when we knew that we could’ve really shown up as a stronger person.

-So, a stronger – and let’s be clear here – a wise strong, not just combative.
+So, a stronger – and let’s be clear here – like a wise strong, not just like combative.
 Like, the warrior-sage with compassion, understanding; the kind of person that people will listen to rather than just fight.
 Because they’re like, “Wow, this guy really cares and he’s fierce.”
 That’s an energy I noticed, coming up in myself.
 It’s scientifically measurable, so to speak, when we notice that the brain’s actually capable of processing more information, because it’s less busy processing the tension in the body.

 So when the brain can process more, it feels like time is longer.
 When people are able to live more and more mindfully, they notice, they remember more, and life kind of seems longer because there’s just more coming in that’s making a difference, rather than them just kind of like unconsciously zombie-walking through life and they’re like, “Where did the last year or two go, you know?”
 So, that’s one of many experiential aspects of meditation that came to me.